 Does Nissen Fundoplication Affect the Magenstrasse?

 In his seminal paper, “A Stomach Road or Magenstrasse for Gastric Emptying”, James Brasseur concludes that the coordination of contractile waves between gastric fundus and antrum determines the magnitude of the Magenstrasse.
-Surgical manipulation of gastric fundus in the form of Nissen fundoplication alters antral wall compliance and contractions.
-As a result, Nissen fundoplication may change the Magenstrasse emptying.
+Surgical manipulation of gastric fundus in the form of Nissen fundoplication alters gastric fundus wall geometry, compliance, and contractions.
+As a result, Nissen fundoplication may change the Magenstrasse emptying pathway.
 Indeed, post-Nissen fundoplication contrast studies demonstrate rapid contrast emptying along the lesser curvature into the duodenum (see above picture).
 Several studies have demonstrated accelerated gastric emptying following Nissen fundoplication.
 Some patients, especially children, experience dumping.
 Post-prandial dumping following Nissen fundoplication in children has been associated with increased levels of GLP-1.
 GLP-1 secretion is closely associated with food particle emptying along the Magenstrasse.

-Reinforcement of the Magenstrasse emptying may be an unintended consequence or wrapping the gastric fundus around the distal esophagus.
-It may also be one of the anti-reflux mechanism created by Nissen fundoplication.
+Reinforcement of the Magenstrasse emptying pathway may be an unintended consequence of wrapping the gastric fundus around the distal esophagus.
+It may also be one of the main anti-reflux mechanisms created by Nissen fundoplication.
 Indeed, abnormal gastric emptying and gastric fundus relaxation result in GERD.
-In other words, a dysfunctional Magenstrasse may be contributing to GERD.
-Nissen fundoplication cures GERD, in part, by restoring the Magenstrasse.
+In other words, a dysfunctional Magenstrasse may be contributing to, if not the root cause, for GERD.
+Nissen fundoplication cures GERD by restoring the Magenstrasse emptying pathway.